KamilKubicki/symfony-docs/notifier/chatters.rst

         ->summary('Summary')
         ->themeColor('#F4D35E')
         ->section((new Section())
-            ->title('Talk about Symfony 5.x - would you like to join?
+            ->title('Talk about Symfony 5.3 - would you like to join?
 Please give a shout!')
             ->fact((new Fact())
                 ->name('Presenter')
-                ->value('John Doe')
+                ->value('Fabien Potencier')
             )
             ->fact((new Fact())
                 ->name('Speaker')